vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 from tbp.monty.simulators.habitat.configs import SinglePTZHabitatDatasetArgs

 #####
-# To test your env and familiarize with the code, we'll run the simplest possible
+# To test your env and help you familiarize yourself with the code, we'll run the simplest possible
 # experiment.
 We'll use a model with a single learning module as specified in
 # monty_config.
 We'll also skip evaluation, train for a single epoch for a single step,
 # and only train on a single object, as specified in experiment_args and train_dataloader_args.